 Hiking Hotspot: Peaceful Creeks & Red Rock Views along Sedona’s Huckaby Trail

 The Huckaby hike starts pretty easy with an enjoyable walk through open desert, complete with many panoramas of various red rock formations.
-Every direction features good views and there really are not many trees to block anything.
+Every direction features fantastic scenery and there really are not many trees to block anything.
 As you venture along, you will see many interesting desert plants, including a variety of cacti, and even some summer wildflowers if you are lucky.

-Because of the 90-100 degree summer temperatures, you will find many visitors simply wading in the water attempting to cool off – it’s one of Oak Creek’s secret swimming holes – with the prime advantage of being much less crowded and cheaper compared to spending the day at crowded Slide Rock.
+Because of the 90-100 degree summer temperatures, you will find some tourists simply wading in the water attempting to cool off.
+Huckaby is one of Oak Creek’s secret swimming holes – with the prime advantage of being much less crowded and cheaper compared to spending the day at crowded Slide Rock.
 There is no official ending point of the trail.
 You will basically want to turn back after the second creek crossing where you will be treated to a nice view of Midgley Bridge.

 At this point, relax for a bit, fill up on some water and eat some salty snacks to replace lost electrolytes.
 You will need to recover a bit and refuel before embarking on the uphill trek back to your car!
 Although not overly taxing, there are many inclines on the way back that will definitely give your body quite a workout.
 Keep in mind that it will feel much, much harder if you are completing the hike in the heat of the summer.
 Stay hydrated and take it easy on the way back.
 Enjoy the gorgeous scenery surrounding you at every angle.

-On a side note, hiking in the harsh Sedona summer conditions is not the best idea.
-The Huckaby Trail is a much better spring and fall hike due to the long distance, frequent ups and downs, and lack of shade for the majority of the trail.
+Hiking in the harsh Sedona summer conditions is not the best idea.
+The Huckaby Trail is a much better spring and fall (and even winter) hike due to the long distance, frequent ups and downs, and lack of shade for the majority of the trail.
 Set out very early in the morning to beat the heat if summer is your only option.

 The trail is quiet with barely any crowds as most hikers start out at the Midgley Bridge trailhead, due to the quick access to Oak Creek.
 Because most tourists are here more for the creek, they do not complete the entire trail, therefore, the entire first 2 miles or so is pretty empty and relaxing.
 Another advantage of parking at Schnebly Hill Road (aside from ease of finding parking) is that the entire trail will be just a bit shorter and you can bypass one big hill (the trailhead starting from Midgley includes a decent sized hill at the start which you will have to walk back up).